zarusz/SlimMessageBus/docs/intro.md

 Beside the request (or reponse) message payload, the SMB implementation needs to pass additional metadata information to make the request-response work.
 Since, SMB needs to work across different transport providers and some do not support message headers, each request (or response) message is wrapped by SMB into a special envelope which makes the implementation transport provider agnostic.

 The envelope is binary and should be fast.
-See the for low level details `MessageWithHeadersSerializer`.
+See the [`MessageWithHeadersSerializer`](https://github.com/zarusz/SlimMessageBus/blob/master/src/SlimMessageBus.Host/RequestResponse/MessageWithHeadersSerializer.cs) for low level details.

 The request envelope contains: